John Wesley Hyatt

 Whether celluloid was invented in 1863, 1868 or somewhere in between, Hyatt filed for a patent in 1865 (granted in 1870), and continued working as a printer for several years, living at 32 Chestnut St. and later at 149 Spring St. He must have been working on business arrangements during that time.
 In 1867 Hyatt was with Osborne, Newcomb & Company, checker manufacturers at 795 Broadway.
 By the end of 1869 Hyatt had turned his invention into a number of commercial products, all being manufactured in Albany.
 In that year, the Osborne, Newcomb was sharing space with the Hyatt Manufacturing Company, making billiard balls, checkers and dominoes at 795-797 Broadway (now an empty urban field just north of Livingston Avenue).
+(Encyclopedia Britannica suggests the checkers and dominoes weren’t celluloid, but were a mix of wood pulp and shellac Hyatt developed prior to celluloid.)
 By the end of 1871, the billiard balls were being made by the Hyatt Manufacturing Company at 19 Beaver Street, just west of Broadway.
 His brother, Isaiah Smith Hyatt, took up the checker and domino business as the Albany Embossing Company, a few blocks south at 4 and 6 Pruyn St. The material was also apparently put to pioneering use in dental plates, by the Albany Dental Plate Company.
 (Despite numerous references to this company in the histories of celluloid, I find no reference to this company in the city directories of the time.)

 That same article in the Times, written at the very close of 1871, effused over the Hyatt Billiard Ball Company,